Conflict as Mission

 This article was written by Wayne Forward.

 Wayne has a diverse work back ground across Mental Health Nursing and Christian Ministry in which he has worked in a variety of leadership and training roles.
 He has formal studies in Nursing, Theology, Coaching & Training and is currently undertaking master’s studies in missional leadership.
-He currently works with Pioneers Australia and is also a member of the PeaceWise Board.
+He currently serves as the CEO of PecaeWise.

 stay updated on prayer points through our monthly e-newsletter Peace it together